Payment Requests

 What is a Payment Request?

 A Payment Request is a way to ask your customer to make a payment, typically by sending them a link.
-Unlike links for standalone payments, links to a Payment Request are stateful, which means they retain the information if a payment has already been made.
+Payment Requests serve as an umbrella sitting on top of one or multiple payments.

-Another benefit compared to standalone payments is that Payments Requests can be edited after they are created, for example, you can add more payments to it (see Managing Payment Requests).
+Payments Requests can be edited after they are created, for example, you can add more payments to it (see Managing Payment Requests).

 Payment Request Types